eleda77/eleda77.github.io/docs/vocab_list.md

 **scouse** - a baked dish or stew made usually with meat and hardtack; the dialect spoken in Liverpool, England

 **scraunch** - to make a crushing noise

+**screed** - a long speech or piece of writing, typically one regarded as tedious; a leveled layer of material (e.g., cement) applied to a floor or other surface

 **scrim** - a thing that conceals or obscures something